ladjs/manifest-rev/README.md

 // ...
 ```

-2. Call the `manifest(str)` helper function in your views when you need to include assets (requires a templating engine).
+2. Call the `manifest(str, ?prop)` helper function in your views when you need to include assets (requires a templating engine).

    > [pug][]: